Sammaye/mongoyii-php7/readme.md

 - `enableProfiling` allows you to profile your queries as before
 - `db` has now changed to be an array indexed by the names of the databases you wish to connect to.
 The value of each index being the options for the [PHPLib `Database` object](https://github.com/mongodb/mongo-php-library/blob/master/src/Database.php)

 And that is basically it.
-The write concern and read concern and other properties are now done per database as you see instead of on driver level.
+The write concern, read concern, and other properties are now done per database as you see instead of on client level.

 If you have other databases in your configuration and want to set a specific one as default you can add the `active` option as shown: